Bi-quinary coded decimal

-Bi-quinary coded decimal is a numeral encoding scheme used in many abacuses and in some early computers, including the Colossus.
+Bi-quinary coded decimal is a numeral encoding scheme used in many abacuses and in some early computers, notably the Colossus.
 The term bi-quinary indicates that the code comprises both a two-state (bi) and a five-state (quinary) component.
-The encoding resembles that used by many abacuses, with four beads indicating either 0 through 4 or 5 through 9 and another bead indicating which of those ranges.
+The encoding resembles that used by many abacuses, with four beads indicating the five values either from 0 through 4 or from 5 through 9 and another bead indicating which of those ranges (which can alternatively be thought of as +5).

 Several human languages, most notably Fula and Wolof also use biquinary systems.
 For example, the Fula word for 6, jowi e go'o, literally means five [plus] one.
 Roman numerals use a symbolic, rather than positional, bi-quinary base, even though Latin is completely decimal.

 The Korean finger counting system Chisanbop uses a bi-quinary system, where each finger represents a one and a thumb represents a five, allowing one to count from 0 to 99 with two hands.

-One of the advantages of bi-quinary encoding on digital computers is that it must have 2 bits set, one in the binary field and one in the quinary field, and thus there is a built in "checksum" to see if the number is valid or not.
-Stuck bits happened frequently with computers using mechanical relays.
+One advantage of one bi-quinary encoding scheme on digital computers is that it must have two bits set (one in the binary field and one in the quinary field), providing a built-in checksum to verify if the number is valid or not.
+(Stuck bits happened frequently with computers using mechanical relays.)